Billboards show competition for teachers extends beyond Virginia

-WINCHESTER — Billboards that recently appeared in the Winchester area show how competitive recruiting teachers has become among school divisions.
+WINCHESTER — Billboards show competition for teachers extends beyond Virginia Billboards that recently appeared in the Winchester area show how competitive recruiting teachers has become among school divisions.

 The advertisements by the Washington County, Maryland, Public Schools (WCPS) show the school division’s general salary range for teachers is $56,987 to $91,765.
 They also show that potential salaries for teachers with national board certification run between $66,987 and $108,765.
 The advertisements encourage applicants to apply.